rokmohar/alexa-assistant/readme.md

     google_assistant
     ```

-11. Click on "Hide Policy Document" - a grey box will appear
+11. Click on "Hide Policy Document" - a grey box will appear.

 ![alt text](screenshots/role_summary_1.jpeg)

-11. Click on "Edit" to the right hand side of the grey box
+11. Click on "Edit" to the right hand side of the grey box.
 11. A warning message will appear - click "Ok"

 ![alt text](screenshots/edit_warning.jpeg)